 It is a key part of the job of the president to keep us calm during a national crisis.
 “We have nothing to fear but fear itself,” was famously uttered by FDR during a very frightening time in world history.
 Mr. Trump often fans fear, of things real and imagined (a cabal powerful cannibal pedophiles; evil, black uniformed men flying in to cause riots) because it leads to other strong emotions, like anger and violence, that he and his political base feed on.
 There is some irony in this defense of the president as the man who keeps the country calm.

 This is the precise reason that the weather service NEVER broadcasts terrifying predictions about incoming killer storms.
 It only causes panic, and keeping people calm before a raging climate event is a small price to pay for a few theoretical extra deaths.

 OK, I’ll leave off with this beating of a straw man, y’all get the point.
 If you select a single talking point, in this case “keep everyone calm,” you can beat it like a drum, over and over, no matter what other points are raised.
 This is called “making an argument” in Trump’s America.

-One last note: the “resistance” the “tyranny” of mandatory wearing of face masks and social distancing is a regular feature of every Trump news conference and campaign rally.
+One last note: the “resistance” the “tyranny” of mandatory face masks and social distancing is a regular feature of every Trump news conference and campaign rally.
 The president refuses to wear a mask and has weaponized the wearing of protective gear, one of the few proven ways we have to minimize risk of infection.
 So that last bit, about “don’t just blindly do what the Leader says” and making his dead follower responsible for blindly following his calming advice about no need to fear the “pandemic”, well, for Trump’s base, that claim falls a bit flat, for me, on its face.